MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

   <br><em>Simulation 1: The Visualization of the Continuity Equation, with the magnitude of P (probability density) and J (probability current) for a wavepacket along in the x direction.
 P and J are measured for an enclosed volume as shown.</em>
 </p>

 An important takeaway here is the fact that probability density is always positive.
 This is the beauty of physics, where all different scenarios are fundamentally governed by conservation mechanisms.
-Such mechanisms will be extensively discussed in future blogs.
+Such unifying principles will be extensively discussed in future blogs.

-For the Schrodinger equation, the positive probability density is a physically viable result since we expect probability to not be negative.
+For the Schrödinger equation, the positive probability density is a physically viable result since we expect probability to be non-negative.
 But as the title suggests, this equation has its shortcomings.
 While it describes the dynamics accurately at low velocities, it is inherently non-relativistic.
-This means that it does not do a great job when applied to particles moving close to the speed of light.
+This means that it does not perform well when applied to particles moving close to the speed of light.
 This stems from the fact that it arises from a classical expression.
-Furthermore, there is no mention of anti-particles, and spin needs to be added "by hand".
-Keeping these limitations in mind, let's try a relativistic treatment of this equation.
+Furthermore, there is no mention of antiparticles, and spin needs to be added "by hand."
+Keeping these limitations in mind, let's attempt a relativistic treatment.

 ## The Klein-Gordon Equation